-The use of vintage style effects on modern photography is as popular as it’s ever been, and shows no signs of abating anytime soon.
+The use of retro-style effects on modern photography is as popular as it’s ever been, and shows no signs of abating anytime soon.
 With social media platforms such-as Instagram popularising the look there are now numerous websites, presets and apps dedicated to giving your images that retro, matt effect.

 With Photoshop at your disposal you have limitless options for creating your own unique effects, and re-using them on any image.

 In this tutorial I’ll give you some easy to follow tips that give you the building-blocks of the retro matt look, and work through applying effects in the shadow regions of your image.
 In Part 2 we’ll cover some additional effects for working with highlights, and a method for quickly ‘bouncing’ the effect between files.
 In the final part we’ll cover setting up actions to easily store and re-use your effects anytime.

 So let’s start by getting the matt effect.
 The idea is to achieve a slightly muted look reminiscent of the colour reproduction of matt paper which tends to lose depth and contrast at the shadow end of the scale.
 The image below, unadjusted, has nice, rich shadows with a decent amount of detail still present in the bottom-right of the image.

 Add a ‘Curves’ adjustment layer and, working on the composite RGB channel, place some control points at the quarter tones to keep the image from being adjusted lower-down in the tonal range.
 Now place a control point and reduce the black point as below.

 Notice how the tonal range in the shadows is reduced and the shadows now look ‘flatter’.
 This faded, flat look is a key component to achieving our ‘retro’ feel so you’ll want to apply this to any image you want to put a retro spin on, and then add subsequent adjustments in addition to this.